 It’s time for extreme lip care.
-This flu season has been the worst in recent memory.
+The flu season is upon us.
 The common cold is everywhere.
-And we are only halfway through one of the coldest winters on record.
+And we are only halfway through the winter.

 If you have a severe cold, one where you find yourself constantly blowing your nose with tissues, the space between your nostrils and your upper lip is probably chafed and flaky, despite your best efforts.
 Of course, you know how to care for your lips under normal circumstances: lip balm at night, gloss or lipstick during the day to ensure that they stay smooth and hydrated.
 But times like these call for a more targeted strategy.